tjsoliveira/dbt_course/docs/intro/setup.md

 # 🛠️ Environment Setup

-In this section, you'll learn how to set up your development environment to work with dbt.
+In this section, you'll learn how to set up your development environment to work with dbt and the Jaffle Shop project.

 ## 📋 Prerequisites